 The Harris Van Oort Friends of Children Award was presented to Stephanie and Brad Kissler of Grand Island, Neb. for their tireless efforts to provide safe and loving care for children.
 Stephanie serves as director of development for Heartland United Way and Brad is a principal architect with Cannon Moss Brygger & Associates Architects.

 The couple services in a variety of roles with NCHS.
 Both are active members of the NCHS Board of Trustees, members of the NCHS Society Circle and serve as foster parents.
 They also adopted their youngest daughter through NCHS.

-“Stephanie and Brad give generously of their time, talents and treasure,” said Lana Temple-Plotz, CEO of NCHS.
+“Stephanie and Brad give generously of their time, talents and treasure,” NCHS CEO Lana Temple-Plotz said.
 “Simply put, Stephanie and Brad live our tagline, ‘children first.’”

 The event also featured remarks from Stacie Goding, a Grand Island adoption attorney who adopted through NCHS.
 She shared her experience with the adoption process and encouraged the audience to join NCHS in supporting children statewide.

 Russ Batenhorst, the morning anchor for KSNB Local4, served as emcee for the event, also sharing his story of adopting his son through the organization.